diyhue/ReadTheDocs/source/getting_started.rst

 * Recreate the container using the commands above, changing the tag if necessary.

-Alternatively, you may utilize the docker-compose file found in the .build directory of the repository to setup diyHue.
-Once copied, it may be started using ``docker-compose up`` and stopped using ``docker-compose down``.
-Updates can be achieved by changing the tag in the configuration and restarting ``docker-compose restart``.
+Alternatively, you may utilize the `docker-compose <https://github.com/diyhue/diyHue/blob/master/.build/docker-compose.yml>`_ file found in the .build directory of the repository to setup diyHue.
+In this file change the values to your setup.(IP, MAC, network mode, time zone) Place this file in a folder where you can find it and this is the only docker compose file.
+Once copied and in the folder where the file is located, it may be started using ``sudo docker compose up -d`` and stopped using ``sudo docker compose down``.
+For older docker compose versions use ``sudo docker-compose up -d`` and ``sudo docker-compose down`` Updates can be achieved by changing the tag in the configuration and restarting ``sudo docker compose restart`` or ``sudo docker-compose restart``.

 The container will auto-start on host boot or a container crash.